How To Cope When You & Your Partner Have Different Love Languages

 As someone who was in a relationship with a person who spoke a different love language than me, I know how difficult it can be.
 While he was more inclined to show his love through physical touch (all he wanted to do was cuddle!) and quality time (all he wanted to do was be inseparable!), I was more about Words Of Affirmation and Acts Of Service — and, naturally, not above receiving gifts.
 So there I’d be telling him how awesome and talented he was as a way to show my love and he’d be trying to pin me down to cuddle for the next week and a half to show me his love.
 (Does anyone need to cuddle for a whole week and a half?)

 But just because you and your partner speak different love languages, doesn’t mean all bets are off when it comes to being in an awesome relationship.
 Here’s how to cope if there’s something being lost in translation.
-But first, check out the latest episode of Bustle's Sex and Relationships podcast, I Want It That Way:

 1. Know That Not Every Couple Speaks The Same Love Language